TPWD announces National Invasive Species Awareness Week

 Never dump your bait, because the potential impact that releasing live bait is one of the most common ways we spread aquatic invasive species.

 Clean, drain and dry your boat and gear.
-Boaters can help keep zebra mussels, giant salvinia and other invasive species from being moved and harming more lakes.
+Boaters can help keep zebra mussels, giant salvinia, and other invasive species from being moved and harming more lakes.
 The TPWD asks all boaters to take a few minutes to properly clean, drain and dry their boats and equipment before they leave a lake every time they go boating.
-Remove plants, mud and debris from the boat and trailer and drain all the water from the boat and gear.
-Once you get home, open up compartments and allow everything to dry completely.
+Remove plants, mud, and debris from the boat and trailer, and drain all the water from the boat and gear.
+Once you get home, open up the compartments and allow everything to dry completely.

 TPWD also encourages the public to use the Texas Invaders website to report sightings of invasive species, whether in your backyard or in wild spaces.